Fujifilm X-T20 vs Hasselblad X1D

 Studio photographers will appreciate that the Hasselblad X1D (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X1D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
+Both the X-T20 and the X1D have been discontinued, but can regularly be found used on eBay.
+The X1D was replaced by the Hasselblad X1D II, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Hasselblad websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-T20 better than the Hasselblad X1D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.